danielharrell/does_music_move/does_music_move.md

 adaptations, or even the Nietzschean's account of a sickness in the soul.
-We credit these accounts as attempts to explain our encounter with music, despite the fact that we could never encounter music as music in such terms, because we find nothing self-justifying in the encounter itself: it may well be only a dream.
+We credit these accounts as attempts to explain our encounter with music, despite the fact we could never encounter music as music in such terms, because we find nothing self-justifying in the encounter itself: it may well be only a dream.
+So the solution, in effect, is to explain the dream away.
+That is, the explanation is to avoid any appeal to the sense the encounter makes only from a place of inhabitance---and often counts as explanation by challenging that sense.

-***
+#### Conclusion

 There is, however, a different solution to the problem.
 And I wish to conclude my lecture by presenting this solution in brief.
-We might call it Heideggerian to distinguish it from the
-Cartesian solution just mentioned.
-In this second solution to the problem, not having a proof that our inhabitance of the world is real, is in fact all the proof for it that we need.
+We might call it Heideggerian to distinguish it from the Cartesian solution just mentioned.
+In this solution, not having a proof that our inhabitance of the world is real, is all the proof for it that we need.
 There is nothing to tell us we might dreaming, true; but this is because we aren't.

 This solution already sounds unpromising.
 After all, there is nothing in *a dream* to tell us